-The Corporation offers employees defined contribution pension plans and defined-benefit pension plans.
+The Corporation offers employees defined-contribution pension plans and defined-benefit pension plans.

-Estimates of costs and obligations related to pension and postretirement benefit obligations are based on a number of assumptions, including the discount rate, future salary levels, the retirement age of employees, health care costs, and other actuarial factors.
-Some of these assumptions could materially affect the employee costs and financial expenses recognized in the consolidated statement of income, the gain or loss on re-measurement of defined benefit plans recognized in the consolidated statement of comprehensive income and the carrying amount of defined benefit assets or other liabilities recognized in the consolidated balance sheet.
+Defined-benefit pension plan costs and obligations are estimated on the basis of a number of assumptions, including the discount rate, future salary levels, the retirement age of employees, health care costs, and other actuarial factors.
+Some of these assumptions could materially affect the employee costs and financial expenses recognized in the consolidated statement of income, the gain or loss on re-measurement of defined-benefit plans recognized in the consolidated statement of comprehensive income and the carrying amount of defined-benefit assets and other liabilities recognized in the consolidated balance sheet.
 Pension plan assets, based on fair value, consist of equities as well as corporate and government fixed-income securities.

-Re-measurements of the net defined benefit liability or asset are recognized immediately in other comprehensive income and recorded in accumulated other comprehensive income.
+Re-measurements of the net defined-benefit liability or asset are recognized immediately in other comprehensive income and recorded in accumulated other comprehensive income.
 Re-measurements include the following items:

-- i) actuarial gains and losses arising from changes in the financial and demographic actuarial assumptions used to determine defined benefit obligation or from experience adjustments on liabilities; - ii) the difference between the actual rate of return on plan assets and the expected interest revenues on plan assets considered in the calculation of interest on net defined benefit assets or liabilities; - iii) changes in the net benefit asset limit or the minimum funding liability.
+- (i) Actuarial gains and losses arising from changes in the financial and demographic actuarial assumptions used to determine defined-benefit obligations or resulting from experience adjustments on liabilities; - (ii) The difference between the actual rate of return on plan assets and the expected interest revenues on plan assets considered in the calculation of interest on net defined-benefit assets or liabilities: - (iii) Changes in the net defined-benefit asset limit or the minimum funding liability.

-Under certain circumstances, recognition of a net benefit asset is limited to the recoverable amount, which is primarily based on the present value of future contributions to the plan, to extent to which the Corporation can unilaterally reduce those future contributions.
-In addition, an adjustment to the net benefit asset or the net benefit liability can be recorded to reflect a minimum funding liability in some of the Corporation's pension plans.
+Recognition of a net benefit asset is limited under certain circumstances to the amount recoverable, which is primarily based on the extent to which the Corporation can unilaterally reduce future contributions to the plan.
+In addition, an adjustment to the net defined-benefit asset or liability can be recorded to reflect a minimum funding liability in some of the Corporation's pension plans.

 The Corporation considers the assumptions used to be reasonable in view of the information available at this time.
-However, variances from these assumptions could have a material impact on the costs and obligations of pension plans and post retirement benefits in future periods.
+However, variances from these assumptions could have a material impact on the costs and obligations of pension plans and post-retirement benefits in future periods.